Here’s what you’ll learn in this guide:

 These are the articles published on Startup Grind publication on Medium.

-Looking at this articles, you can have an idea of what type of content is published in this publication.
+Looking at these articles, you can have an idea of what type of content is published in this publication.

 You should pick publications that have a large number of followers and are relevant to your industry.